 Periodic technical inspection

-Periodic technical inspection means the inspection of vehicles performed at specified intervals according to national regulations.
-Guidelines for the visual inspection of each hydrogen system [during its service life] shall be provided by the hydrogen system manufacturer on the basis of use under service conditions specified herein.
+The Periodic technical inspection means the inspection of vehicles performed at specified intervals according to national regulations.
+LHSS manufacturer shall provide guidelines for the periodic technical inspection and identify any special conditions that would require immediate inspection such as LHSS reinstallation, vehicle collision, fire, etc.visual inspection of each hydrogen system [during its service life as defined by the LHSS manufacturer] shall be provided by the hydrogen system manufacturer on the basis of use under service conditions specified herein.

 Each hydrogen system shall be visually inspected at least every 48 months after the date of its entry into service on the vehicle (vehicle registration), and at the time of any reinstallation, for external damage and deterioration.